ibm-cloud-docs/netezza/timetravel/alteringobjects_timetravel.md

 As with the **CREATE TABLE** command, a row that is inserted into the table receives a virtual insert timestamp that is equal to the commit time of the inserting transaction.
 A row that is deleted from the table receives a virtual delete timestamp that is equal to the commit time of the deleting (or truncating) transaction.
 The table’s retention lower bound and retention start time are equal to or just before the commit time of this **ALTER TABLE** transaction.

 Unlike the **CREATE TABLE** command, which does not have any existing rows, existing visible rows in the table are treated as if they were inserted by this **ALTER TABLE** transaction.
 The existing visible rows receive virtual insert timestamps that are equal to the retention start time.
-With these timestamps, the rows are potentially visible to temporal queries.
+With these timestamps, the rows are potentially visible to time travel queries.

 ## Altering schemas
 {: #alteringschemas_tt}